Heart Of The City is committed to providing an affordable youth soccer program and access to high quality programs and experiences for our athletes

 Desire: HOTC players will have a competitive fire to achieve excellence, understanding that if they think they've reached the ultimate point of success they have lost the most important piece of the puzzle: Going for what they want in life makes them more successful than those who just wait for life to happen.

 Discipline: HOTC players display discipline even when others aren't looking.
 They celebrate success not just with their teammates but with other teams.
 They do what is necessary to achieve success not just on the pitch but in life.

-Founded by community members in 2014, Heart of the City was formed to address the lack of access to quality youth sports programs for families in Lake County, Illinois.
-The charitable organization coupled its existing recreation league with the nationally-recognized North Central United travel club two years ago.
-The two programs now exist side-by-side, further increasing access to year-round soccer opportunities and the invaluable life lessons that they provide.
+Founded by community members in 2014, Heart of the City was formed to address the lack of access to quality youth development soccer programs for families in Waukegan, IL and surrounding communities.
+The charitable organization coupled its existing recreation program with a competitive travel and college preparatory program in 2018.

 In 2019, Heart of the City directors recognized a need to expand our college and career-readiness programming even further, due to low graduation rates and limited resources in our community, resulting in youth being significantly underprepared for life after high school.